 We deliver programs in plain-language to ensure people in custody with low literacy understand and benefit fully from our programs.

 Basic literacy means being able to read and write, but the skills needed to navigate the world successfully go beyond the basics.
 Full literacy involves:

-- Making use of information in forms, maps, schedules and other documents
+- Making use of information in forms, maps, schedules and other documents.

-- Solving problems by creating and carrying out a plan
+- Solving problems by creating and carrying out a plan.

-The programs help offenders:
+The programs help them to:

-- Obtain their high school or high school equivalency diplomas
+- Obtain their high school or high school equivalency diplomas.

-- Earn certificates and accreditation to aid in their future job searches
+- Earn certificates and accreditation to aid in their future job searches.

-- Prepare for college
+- Prepare for college.